 Achilles tendonitis and tears are painful conditions that sideline many athletes and active individuals from their favorite sports or activities each year.
-Patients with these injuries often become frustrated with traditional self-care treatments like rest, ice and over the counter pain relievers because their inability to bring relief.
-Surgical interventions also do not guarantee results, and patients, tired of pain and inactivity, are now turning to new therapies.
-One new therapy is SVF stem cell therapy that uses stem cells to treat damaged Achilles tendons and other soft tissue injuries.
+Patients with these injuries often become frustrated with traditional self-care treatments like rest, ice, and over the counter pain relievers because of their inability to bring relief.
+Surgical interventions do not guarantee results, and patients, tired of pain and inactivity, are now turning to new therapies.
+One new therapy is SVF stem cell therapy, which uses stem cells to treat damaged Achilles tendons and other soft tissue injuries.

 As a result of use, the Achilles tendon wears out.
-The wear and tear of the tendon often results in micro tears that can eventually result in a larger, complete tear of the tendon.
+The wear and tear of the tendon often result in micro-tears that can eventually result in a larger, complete tear of the tendon.
 Wear and tear may also develop into tendonitis, a painful condition caused by inflammation of the tissue.
 Achilles tendinosis may also develop, and is a condition in which the tendon thickens gradually over time, causing pain and stiffness with movement.

 The solution to slow healing in the Achilles tendon is to give the area a boost of stem cells through SVF therapy.
 SVF, or stromal vascular fraction, therapy utilizes stem cells taken from the injured patient’s adipose fat tissue.
 These cells are separated from other tissue and then reintroduced intravenously and by injection into the body at the site of injury.
 The cells immediately begin to work on repairing the damaged tissue.